 In this model, you offer the product or service in exchange for a monthly fee.
 The extension allows you to create different types of membership plans with different facilities.

 Customers can switch to higher or lower packages according to their requirements.

 Given that you're looking for Membership plans, why not have a look at our membership website templates roundup?
 We've featured the best themes and plugins for membership sites!

 2. Subscribe for Discounts

-Offering discounts on regular purchases is another popular subscription-based business model.
+Offering discounts on regular purchases is another popular recurring payments-based business model.